10 Easy Steps for a DIY Security Review of Your Website

 Cross-site scripting is one of the most dangerous types of vulnerabilities on websites today because it enables attackers to inject client-side scripts into web pages without user knowledge or permission.

-It presents itself in many forms but usually takes place when users attempt to inject untrusted data into JavaScript contexts within the HTML response which is then reflected back on the screen in an unsafe way.
+It presents itself in many forms but usually occurs when users attempt to inject untrusted data into JavaScript contexts within the HTML response, which is then reflected back on the screen in an unsafe way.

-Cookies can contain some important information about authenticated users so it’s useful for attackers to be able to access them using various attacks.
-Ensure that when cookies are transmitted via GET or POST parameters they are properly encoded and also flagged as “secure” so it is only sent to the server over an SSL connection.
-As ever, all sensitive data should always be encrypted both at rest (i.e. within a database) and in transit between clients/servers!
+Cookies can contain some important information about authenticated users, so it’s useful for attackers to be able to access them using various attacks.
+Ensure that cookies are transmitted via GET or POST parameters are properly encoded and flagged as “secure” so that it is only sent to the server over an SSL connection.
+All sensitive data should always be encrypted at rest (i.e., within a database) and in transit between partners/servers!

-If you have an application API then it means that there is some form of functionality that other developers can use to build their own applications using your code.
-In order to ensure this doesn’t present a security risk, consider restricting what information gets exposed and also encrypting all sensitive data before transmitting over network connections so only users who are authenticated and authorized will be able to access it and your API is secured.
+If you have an application API, then it means that other developers can use some form of functionality to build their own applications using your code.
+To ensure this doesn’t present a security risk, consider restricting what information gets exposed and encrypting all sensitive data before transmitting over network connections so only authenticated and authorized users can access it, and your API is secured.

-Cross-Site Request Forgery (CSRF) attacks are similar in nature to XSS except instead of trying to inject JavaScript into web pages designed for user consumption they attempt to force specific actions on websites via GET or POST requests without knowledge/consent from end-users.
+Cross-Site Request Forgery (CSRF) attacks are similar in nature to XSS, except instead of injecting JavaScript into web pages designed for user consumption, they attempt to force specific actions on websites via GET or POST requests without knowledge/consent from end-users.

-Example of CSRF attack: Malicious user builds a website containing a form which POSTs an action to the target site – for example, transferring money between accounts.
-The end-user either has no idea this is happening or may be tricked into clicking on a malicious link in order to transfer funds without realizing it.
-CSRF is therefore an attack that tricks users into making requests on behalf of the website owner without their knowledge.
+Example of CSRF attack: A malicious user builds a website containing a form that POSTs an action to the target site, such as transferring money between accounts.
+The end-user either has no idea this is happening or may be tricked into clicking on a malicious link to transfer funds without realizing it.
+CSRF is, therefore, an attack that tricks users into making requests on behalf of the website owner without their knowledge.

 To implement XSRF protection on your website you should ensure that any GET requests which update state always contain a CSRF token as part of the query string.

-This attack takes advantage of users being tricked into clicking on something else other than what they think, usually via some form of transparent element sitting on top of another and leading them to believe it is part of your website’s content.
+This attack takes advantage of users being tricked into clicking on something other than what they think, usually via some form of transparent element sitting on top of another, leading them to believe it is part of your website’s content.

 Security should be a top priority when you are building your website.
-There have been over 50 security vulnerabilities found in just one day, and automated scanners can’t detect all of them.
-You’ll want to make sure that you’re using external pentesting services on an ongoing basis to ensure the safety of your visitors’ data as well as any sensitive information they share with you through their contact form or newsletter subscriptions.
+Over 50 security vulnerabilities have been found in just one day, and automated scanners can’t detect all of them.
+You’ll want to ensure that you’re using external pentesting services on an ongoing basis to ensure the safety of your visitors’ data and any sensitive information they share with you through their contact form or newsletter subscriptions.